Contrary to popular belief, you don’t need a fancy camera to take great photos!

 How To Choose A Smartphone For Landscape Photography

 If you are exclusively looking to shoot smartphone landscape photography (and ditch the DSLR/mirrorless camera), what phone should you choose?
-What is the best phone for landscape photography?

 If you’re in the market for a new phone, here are some phone camera features you should consider: